Twenty-second Sunday in Ordinary Time (A)

 And that curve ball set the stage for the real surprise: Jesus began to show his disciples that he must go to Jerusalem and suffer greatly from the elders, the chief priests, and the scribes, and be killed….
 (G).
 If only Peter’s insight into hidden things served him now.
 But no. The Rock falters and becomes a stumbling-stone: God forbid, Lord!
 No such thing shall ever happen to you (G).
 See how that little word “cross” threw everything off balance.

 Of course, the stumbling-stone of the cross is always a challenge to faith.
 As long as the gospel doesn’t intrude on our comfort, words of faith fall easily from our lips.
 But that business about, Whoever wishes to come after me must deny himself, take up his cross, and follow me (G), that’s another matter.
 The rough wood of the cross has a way of wearing down a rock’s hardness, even making it crumble.
-Like Peter’s faith crumbled that night when lips that once confessed the Son of God denied him three times and Peter’s faith was rocked to the ground.
+Like Peter’s faith crumbled that day when Jesus’ prediction came to pass: when lips that once confessed the Son of God denied him three times and Peter’s faith was rocked to the ground.

 Peter, you see, preferred Jesus build his church on some other foundation.
 Something more in keeping with the times.
-After all, who in the world would believe a crucified Messiah?
+After all, who in the world would believe in a crucified Messiah?
 Public opinion would never accept such a thing.
-The cross – then and now-- is a public relations disaster for the church.
+The cross –then and now-- is a public relations disaster for the church.
 That’s why those who would like to reconstruct the gospel on some other basis always find support.
-There’s never a shortage of people who would refashion the faith, making it more “relevant” to a given age -- or at least something you might bring up in polite company.
-But never with a cross around your neck.
+I think of the false "prosperity gospel" peddled by self-appointed charlatans who have prospered mightily by fleecing their misguided flocks.
+There’s never a shortage of people who would refashion the faith, make it more “relevant” to a given age -- or at least something you never discuss in polite company.

 Oh no, there are many other aspects of church teaching which might leave us between a rock and a hard place, especially in a culture of affluence like our own.
 Things like the church’s stated preference for the poor; the church’s uncompromising defense of human rights and the dignity of the human person including the immigrant and the refugee; the church’s critique of unbridled capitalism and the all-consuming desire for profit; the church’s insistence on the just distribution of the world’s wealth; and, of course, the church’s vital concerns about climate change and the environment.
-I could add to this list other teachings rarely heard, around which there sometimes seems to be a conspiracy of silence.
+I could add to this list of other teachings rarely heard in certain circles, including Catholic ones, around which there sometimes seems to be a conspiracy of silence.
 Unless you listen to the current successor of Peter, that is.
 Francis is unrelenting in bringing such things to our attention.
-Which is why he has becomes a scandal to so many.
+Just this past week, he once more showed himself a pebble in the shoe to elements in the American church for whom such issues are simply not very rock-solid.
+Speaking to fellow Jesuits, he commented how,

-For while the media are quick to indicate how many people ignore or dissent from certain teachings on sexual morality, the media rarely mention how many Americans do not know, much less follow, their church’s teaching on the just ordering of human society.
-And many clergy are just as uneven in what they choose to emphasize, or minimize.
-I suspect the teachings I mentioned would turn many a rock to dust -- if the boardroom were to become ever as much a focus as the bedroom seems to be.
+For while the media are quick to indicate how many people ignore or dissent from certain teachings on sexual morality, the media rarely mention how many Americans do not know, care about, or follow, their church’s teaching on the just ordering of human society.
+And many clergy are just as uneven in what they choose to emphasize — or minimize.
+I suspect the teachings I mentioned would turn many a rock to dust -- if the boardroom were to become as much a concern as the bedroom seems to be.

 Those, like Pope Francis, who are unafraid to comfort the afflicted as they afflict the comfortable, might well utter the same lament Jeremiah voiced: All the day long I am an object of laughter; everyone mocks me . . .
 The word of the LORD has brought me derision and reproach all the day.
 (I) And attempts to soften the rock deserve the same response Jesus gave to Peter: You are thinking not as God does, but as human beings do (G).